maarten-pennings/howto/c64-bmc64kbd/readme.md

 either, because Windows itself "steals" that key, e.g. Windows-E starts the file explorer.

-However, it turns out that on BMC64, `Windows` key is free since there is no OS.
+However, it turns out that on BMC64, the `Windows` key is free since there is no OS.
-I decided to map that to the C= key.
-This was important for me, because the usual mapping of `Control` to C=, then `Tab` to Control, and finally `Esc` to RUN/STOP sacrifices the  ← (left arrow) key which is important in Turbo Macro Pro.
-I wanted to have the ← key, and in the correct position.
+I decided to map that to the `C=` key.
+This was important for me, because the usual mapping of `Control` to `C=`, then `Tab` to `Control`, and finally `Esc` to `RUN/STOP` sacrifices the  `←` (left arrow) key which is important in Turbo Macro Pro.
+I want to have the `←` key, and in the correct position.

-Below sections show the mappings graphically, one row at a time.
+Below sections show the mappings graphically, one row of keys at a time.
 The blue lines denotes a key mapping.
 The dot is the source side of the line.
 If there is a second mapping, then there is a dot on the first target key with a line to the second target key.
 The lines are tagged with the shiftflags value.

 ### Row 1

-The most important decisions, as mentioned above, was to map `Esc` to `←` (left arrow).
+The most important decisions, as mentioned above, was to map `Esc` to `←`.
-Next I have tow other positional mappings that I thought were relevant:
+Next I have two other positional mappings that I thought were relevant:
-`\` to CLR/HOME and `` ` `` to INST/DEL.
+`\` to `CLR/HOME` and `` ` `` to `INST/DEL`.

 I decided to do the mappings of the shifted digits symbolic rather than positional.
 Underscore does not exist on the C64 keyboard, I mapped that to π.